Eddie Mair 4pm - 7pm

 When can I get the Covid vaccine?
 Online calculator estimates when you're likely to get the coronavirus jab

 An online vaccine calculator has launched which estimates when you are likely to get the Covid-19 vaccine.

-Both the Pfizer/BioNTech and Oxford/AstraZeneca jabs are being used in centres across the country, with almost 20 million people in the UK having received their first dose of the vaccine.
-A third Covid vaccine by Moderna has also been approved but won't roll out until the spring.
+The Pfizer/BioNTech, Oxford/AstraZeneca and Moderna jabs are being used in centres across the country, with over 32 million people in the UK having received their first dose of the vaccine and over 10 million having received their second dose of the vaccine.

 The Omni calculator asks a series of questions about your age, health and situation to work out what place you might be in the queue to receive the jab.